-As all pets must stay inside the vehicle during the trip, we’ve put together a few tips on how to make the journey as comfortable and hassle-free as possible for both you and your pet.
+As all pets must stay inside the vehicle during the trip, unless you have upgraded to the Pet Lounge, we’ve put together a few tips on how to make the journey as comfortable and hassle-free as possible for both you and your pet.

 You should also leave some water in the car in a non-spill bowl for them, so that they can stay hydrated.

 Make sure your car is as cool as possible when you leave them, particularly in the summer months, and always leave a window or two open for them.

 We know how much your furry friends matter to you, which is why we're pleased to let you know that both our Dover and Calais Ferry Terminals now have two dedicated pet areas for your much-loved pets to stretch their paws and enjoy some playtime in the open-air!

 Not only that, for the Crufts wannabes among your beloved companions, we also have a few obstacle tasks within the exercise areas to get them energised and exercised, as well as a seating area for you to relax.

 Our staff will be happy to direct you to these dedicated pet areas once you've checked in, just ask them for directions.